 How do I Become a Property Master?

 Working your way up through the ranks of a theater or film production company is the traditional path to becoming a property master.
-With the exception of costumes, which are worn actors, property masters are in charge of all movable objects.
-A table and chairs, for example, are props that are managed the property master.
+With the exception of costumes, which are worn by actors, property masters are in charge of all movable objects.
+A table and chairs, for example, are props that are managed by the property master.
 Property masters acquire props, care for them throughout the production, and collaborate with other members of the creative team to achieve the production’s desired look.

 Someone who wants to become a property master may attend college in some cases.
 A college program in theater, television, or film production will teach students not only how to work with props, but also how to work with sets, costumes, and other aspects of the production.
 A college degree can be advantageous for certain types of jobs, and college also provides students with opportunities for internships, which can be beneficial to their resumes.
 To become a property master, however, you do not need to go to college.